Top 10 Imaginary Girlfriend Songs

 One would think the whole point of being a rock star would be to avoid needing imaginary girlfriends or boyfriends.
 But judging from the stories artists like the Who and the Rolling Stones tell in the following songs, that's not true.

-So, with the subject of fictitious romantic partners dominating the news thanks to the amazing story of college football star Manti Te’o — and we’re not calling him a liar — here’s a list of 10 Imaginary Girlfriend Songs that proves even the most famous musicians remember what it was like to have to daydream about having a better romantic life.
+Since then, Te'o has gone on to a successful professional career, spending four years with the San Diego Chargers, then moving on to the New Orleans Saints.
+But regardless of what he achieves on the football field, he'll forever be associated with the plight of the fictitious Lennay Kekua, so here's a list of 10 Imaginary Girlfriend Songs that proves even the most famous musicians remember what it was like to have to daydream about having a better romantic life.

 Now, to be fair, the protagonist in this story has indeed found himself a real life, flesh and blood woman.
 The only problem is that she's not emotionally available to him when he needs her.
 If this song wasn't written in the '60s we'd assume smartphones were involved.